robbert-vdh/yabridge/README.md

   version of Wine with the fsync patches included.
 Aside from a patched copy of Wine you'll also need a supported kernel for this to work.
 Manjaro's kernel supports fsync out of the box, and on Arch you can use the `linux-zen` kernel.
-  Finally you'll have to set the `WINEFSYNC` environment variable to `1` to enable fsync.
+  Finally, you'll have to set the `WINEFSYNC` environment variable to `1` to enable fsync.
 See the [search path setup](#search-path-setup) section for more information on where to set this environment variable so that it gets picked up when you start your DAW.
 You can use the following command to check if this